-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 “And I couldn’t understand that.
 So I was forced to go back or… terrifying things were inferred.
 And I was kind of p**sed, but then I went back and thought, ‘I love everyone there!’
 I hated CBS.
 [What they did] was just scummy.”

-The Criminal Minds cast and crew do not make personnel decisions, those are made by CBS and ABC.
-That is one of the reasons why #NoHotchNoWatch is broadening their boycotts and protests to include all ABC and CBS programming. #NoHotchNoWatch represents an official complaint by viewers aimed at what they allege is the unfair firing of Thomas Gibson from Criminal Minds.
+The Criminal Minds cast and crew do not make personnel decisions; those are made by CBS and ABC.
+That is one of the reasons why #NoHotchNoWatch is broadening their boycotts and protests to include all ABC and CBS programming.
+The #NoHotchNoWatch hashtag represents an official complaint by viewers aimed at what they allege is the unfair firing of Thomas Gibson from Criminal Minds.

-Criminal Minds lost 22.45 percent of the prime demographic audience and 17.15 percent of their total viewing audience last season according to TV Series Finale.
-That figure reflects an average of viewership of all the episodes.
+Criminal Minds lost 22.45 percent of the prime demographic audience and 17.15 percent of their total viewing audience last season, according to TV Series Finale.
+That figure reflects the average viewership of all the episodes.
 It seems that alone should be enough to send a message to CBS.

-#NoHotchNoWatch is angry that Thomas Gibson was not only fired from Criminal Minds but his reputation may have been tarnished by the incident. #NoHotchNoWatch alleges that Thomas Gibson’s good name was smeared in the media.
+Those who support the #NoHotchNoWatch campaign are angry that Thomas Gibson was not only fired from Criminal Minds, but his reputation may have also been tarnished by the incident.
+Supporters allege that Thomas Gibson’s good name was smeared in the media.
 They allege that CBS and ABC sensationalized his termination in the press, including the news on CBS and ABC.

 Join in Wednesday night at 10pm ET#GentlemanThomasGibson#NoHotchNoWatch @PackCMBucky will have The Oasis open for food, beverage & fun???? pic.twitter.com/YMtVPMCokf